jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

     800
     FROM
     cd.facilities;
+### Documentation:
+This SQL query inserts data into the cd.facilities table using the INSERT INTO statement.
+Compared to the previous question, we did not assign a fixed value to the facid column.
+This time, we use a SELECT statement to get the last facid in our table and add 1 to it, which ensures automatic generation of the facid.
+This approach can be seen as similar to using an AUTO_INCREMENT for the facid column.

-### -- Question 3:    Update some existing data
+## -- Question 3:    Update some existing data
     UPDATE
     cd.facilities
     SET
     initialoutlay = 10000
     WHERE
     facid = 1;
+### Documentation:
+This SQL query modifies existing data in the cd.facilities table using the UPDATE statement.
+It updates the initialoutlay column to 10000 (specified in the SET statement) for the row where the facid is equal to 1 (specified in the WHERE statement).

-### -- Question 4:    Update a row based on the contents of another row
+## -- Question 4:    Update a row based on the contents of another row
     UPDATE
     cd.facilities
     SET